 The following points should be noted regarding the PC2 web server:

 The web server is designed to support requests for contest data services based on various Error!
-Hyperlink reference not valid..
+Hyperlink reference not valid.CLICS Specifications.
 It is not intended to support web access to PC2 by teams (see the separate Appendix on Team Clients for information on web access for teams).

 Web servers are inherently “resource intensive” (memory, CPU, etc.).
 Care should be taken regarding the machine on which the web server is run (it runs on the same machine as the PC2 component which is used to start it).
 If the machine is going to be overloaded as a result of adding the web server, consideration should be given to running the web server on a separate machine.
-(This can be easily accomplished by starting the Event Feed client on the desired machine, using it solely to start and manage the web server.)
+(This can be easily accomplished by starting the Event Feed client on the desired machine, using that machine solely to start and manage the web server.)

 Appendix N – PC2 Team Clients